-- Read the Travelers Checklist to prepare for emergency situations.
+- Read the travelers checklist to prepare for emergencies.

-You can learn from the Costa Rica travel advisory website.
+You can learn almost everything on the Costa Rica travel advisory website.

-Speaking of emergency situations, the best way to prepare is to get travel insurance.
+Speaking of emergencies, the best way to prepare is to buy travel insurance.

 See Related: Best Travel Insurance for Diabetics